 On March 25, a Saturday afternoon, there were 600 workers at the factory when a fire broke out in a rag bin on the eighth floor.
 The manager turned the fire hose on it, but the hose was rotted and its valve was rusted shut.
 Panic ensued as the workers fled to every exit.
 The elevator broke down after only four trips, and women began jumping down the shaft to their deaths.
 Those who fled down the wrong set of stairs were trapped inside and burned alive.
 Other women trapped on the eighth floor began jumping out the windows, which created a problem for the firefighters whose hoses were crushed by falling bodies.
 Also, the firefighters’ ladders stretched only as high as the seventh floor, and their safety nets were not strong enough to catch the women, who were jumping three at a time.

 Blanck and Harris were on the building’s top floor with some workers when the fire broke out.
 They were able to escape by climbing onto the roof and hopping to an adjoining building.

-The fire was out within half an hour, but not before 49 workers had been killed by the fire, and another 100 or so were piled up dead in the elevator shaft or on the sidewalk.
-The workers' union organized a march on April 5 to protest the conditions that led to the fire; it was attended by 80,000 people.
+The fire was out within half an hour, but not before over 140 deaths.
+The workers’ union organized a march on April 5 to protest the conditions that led to the fire; it was attended by 80,000 people.